 Parish Council Meeting:

 Swans WI.
-June meeting report plus May walk details here
+August meeting report plus June walk & 6th September meeting details

 Valley Art; details here